core-wg/oscore/draft-ietf-core-object-security.md

 The Plaintext is formatted as a CoAP message without Header (see {{fig-plaintext}}) consisting of:

-- all Class E option values {{class-e}} present in the unprotected CoAP message (see {{coap-options}}).
+- all Class E option values {{class-e}} present in the original CoAP message (see {{coap-options}}).
 The options are encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included Class E option; and

-- the Payload of unprotected CoAP message, if present, and in that case prefixed by the one-byte Payload Marker (0xFF).
+- the Payload of original CoAP message, if present, and in that case prefixed by the one-byte Payload Marker (0xFF).

 ~~~~~~~~~~~
  0                   1                   2                   3